johnnovak/gridmonger-site/source/regions.rst

 coordinates** checkbox).
 Naturally, with per-region coordinates enabled, the individual regions will obey the coordinate settings of the level.

-For region-enabled levels, a second drop-down indicating the current region is displayed below the level name drop-down at the top of the window.
+For region-enabled levels, a second drop-down is shown below the level name drop-down at the top that indicates the current region the cursor is in.
 If you select a different region in this drop-down, the cursor will jump to middle of the selected region.

 By default, regions are named ``Untitled Region N``, where *N* is a running number.
-You can change a region's name in the **Edit Region Properties** dialog by pressing the :kbd:`Ctrl+Alt+R` shortcut, where you also have the option to attach notes to the region.
+You can change a region's name in the **Edit Region Properties** dialog by pressing :kbd:`Ctrl+Alt+R`, where you can optionally also enter some notes about the region.

-Of course, you can turn regions on or off for any existing level in the level properties dialog.
+Of course, you can turn regions on or off for any existing level in the level properties dialog, or adjust the regions' dimensions.

 .. note::